 Sketch out your Career Identity:

 Use your reflections to define try and sketch out what you think your career identity is.
 What makes you unique?
 What matters to you?
 What do you stand for?
 What do you aim to achieve?
-How does this all link with your your values and career goals.
+How does this all link with your values and career goals.

 Craft a Coherent New Story:

 Look back over your career through the lens of your recent analysis.
 What is the coherent, engaging and helpful story you choose to tell about your career now?
 What stories do you tell about relationships?
 What are your stories about failure?
 What are your stories about learning and growth?
 What are your stories about conflict?
 What are your stories about agency and control?
-What are your storties about what makes you happy?
+What are your stories about what makes you happy?

 Adapt and Share: